-The Pipe Wrench Handle Extenders are a series of four aluminum pipes that are sized to fit 14", 18", 24" and 36" (see 48" below) aluminum pipe wrenches.
+The Pipe Wrench Handle Extenders are a series of five aluminum pipes that are sized to fit 14", 18", 24", 36" and 48" aluminum pipe wrenches.
 They work with steel wrenches too.
 They have a pin to keep the wrench from falling out, and the pipe is weak enough to visibly bend when you're pulling too hard.
 They are made of aluminum pipe so they are not too strong and they are lightweight.
-Finally, I've put in either a knurled or machine textured grip so your hands don't slip as opposed to the friction tape Ameren had.
+Finally, I've put in either a knurled or machine textured grip so your hands don't slip.
 The grip won't wear out, doesn't add to the diameter of the grip, and works well when you have wet muddy gloves.
 If you’re interested in more information or to purchase call me at 224 715 3699, email Bruce@ErgonomicToolDevelopment.com or you can buy them over the web at the sites listed below although it's a little faster and less expensive if you just call or email me.

 Ameren came up with these extenders to design a safer cheater bar to help reduce wrenching injuries.
 The idea is being broadly adopted because they are easy to use, the field guys love them, and they reduce the forces on the body by about 60% which reduces injury and fatigue.
-Ameren did the design work and testing for 14" 18" and 24" aluminum pipe wrenches, but did not do the calculations for a 36" aluminum pipe wrench.
-A 36" pipe wrench is really only about 28" long, so you can see why people need extenders.
-I have a 36" extender designed specifically for that size wrench which is shown below. .
+Ameren did the design work and testing for 14" 18" and 24" aluminum pipe wrenches, but did not do the calculations for a 36" or 48" aluminum pipe wrench (they did it for steel wrenches).
+Two of my fabricators designed the 36" and 48" and we've tested them to 750 lbs. bending force with no permanent deformation of wrench or extender using Ridgid aluminum wrenches.
+A 36" pipe wrench is really only about 28" long, and a 48" is about 39" so you can see why people need extenders.

 The pin holds the wrench inside the handle so it won't slide out when in use.

-For those who want to purchase over the web I have all four sizes on the Ionix site.
+For those who want to purchase over the web I have all five sizes on the Ionix site.

 For 14" wrench http://www.theionixgasstore.com/14piwrhaex1.html